 A strong wind blew in from the north.
 The Black Torrent shivered and pulled his cape around himself.
 For a late May evening, it was unseasonably cold.
-The change of weather had come on quite dramatically and it almost seemed there was something more in the air than a mere chill.
+The change of weather had come on quite suddenly and it almost seemed there was something more in the air than a mere chill.
 Breaking into a run, he hoped the movement would warm him.
 He darted to the edge of the building and leapt over to the next rooftop.
 As his feet hit the slate, a buzzing came from his belt.
 He pulled out the small communicator, recognizing the code for Officer Derek Blake.
 He switched on the device.

 "Hey, we were wondering if you could come down to Fifth and Clark.
 We have a kid here and we're not sure what to do with her."